KenniBlank/Visualization/README.md

 # Visualization
 Visualization of core concepts of programming and mathematics or anything that I want to see.
+This was designed for me but its free for anyone else who wants to use it.

 Prerequirements:
 ```bash